 Predatory pricing is the practice of using below-cost pricing to undercut competitors and establish an unfair market advantage.

 Predatory pricing is a method in which a seller sets a price so low that other suppliers cannot compete and are forced to exit the market.
 A company that does this will see initial losses, but eventually, it benefits by driving competitors out of the market and raising its prices again.
-This predatory pricing often results in the formation of monopolies.
+This predatory pricing practice often results in the formation of monopolies controlling market power for a lengthy period of time.

 A company that can afford the initial losses caused by predatory pricing has an unfair market advantage in the long run.
 Investors see such extremely low costs as a good way to increase market share and then to raise prices and create equally extreme profitability further down the line.
 So long as the business’ future predicted cash flows are healthy, investors may be willing to shoulder this burden short-term.